uavaustin/docs.uavaustin.org/guides/image-rec/src/neural-networks-and-inception/hidden-layers.md

 ## Softmax Layer
 This "layer" is less of a layer and more of a scaling function.
 It takes the outputs from the fully connected layer and scales them relative to each other in a way that they all add up to 1.
+This takes our outputs from the previous layer and converts them into probabilities, which will be used as weights in the following layer.

 ![Softmax](../img/softmax.png)